-As firms look to optimize their marketing efforts in 2022, it’s imperative that business-to-business (B2B) marketers are laser focused on doing what is most likely to drive growth and make an impact.
+As firms look to optimize their marketing efforts, it’s imperative that business-to-business (B2B) marketers are laser focused on doing what is most likely to drive growth and make an impact.

-Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned in 2022.
+Just as many great minds once thought the world was flat, there are plenty of B2B marketing misconceptions that are widely held and need to be abandoned.
 Here are six to consider:

 Arguably the most definitive B2B marketing discipline of the last decade, content marketing is often a victim of numerous mischaracterizations.
 While it was once confused as “the new SEO,” perhaps the most rampant myth today is that content marketing is synonymous with thought leadership.
 In fact, in Edelman’s Thought Leadership Impact Study, this idea is endorsed by their definition of thought leadership:

 Free deliverables organizations or individuals produce on a topic they know a lot about and feel others can benefit from having their perspective on.
 Thought Leadership, in this context, does not include content primarily focused on describing an organization’s products or services.

 While Edelman is certainly a respectable organization, this definition of thought leadership sounds an awful lot like the definition of content marketing.